mfecane/mfecane.github.io/README.md

 - put exp and works and all the content into single container sroll there, and move that container
 - layout contacts
 - remove unused fonts
+- rotate and rotate back on mouse move

+background glass is separate
+rotates on animation

+## TRANSITION

+- map callback values to timeline segment
+- hide outside range

 ## ideas